Everything you need to know about Strictly 2022 star and comedian Jayde Adams

 Comedian told The Independent that competing on show was ‘everything I’ve ever worked towards’

 It’s time to put on your dancing shoes...
-Strictly Come Dancing is back.
+Strictly Come Dancing is back for another week.

 You can check out the full line-up here.